William White (Ohio judge)

-William White (January 28, 1822 – March 12, 1883) was a justice of the Supreme Court of Ohio and was appointed as a United States district judge of the United States District Court for the Southern District of Ohio, but died without taking the oath of office or commencing service.
+William White (January 28, 1822 – March 12, 1883) was an American justice of the Supreme Court of Ohio and was appointed as a United States district judge of the United States District Court for the Southern District of Ohio, but died without taking the oath of office or commencing service.

 Education and career

 Born on January 28, 1822, in England, White's parents died, and White was brought to Springfield, Ohio in 1831 by an uncle.
 At age 12 he was apprenticed to a cabinetmaker for nine years.
 He purchased his contract after six years.
 After graduating from high school, he taught school, and read law in 1846.
 He entered private practice in Springfield, Ohio from 1846 to 1852.
 He was elected prosecutor for Clark County, Ohio in 1847 and reelected three times, serving from 1847 to 1856.
 He was a Judge of the Clark County Court of Common Pleas from 1856 to 1864.
 When Justice Hocking H. Hunter resigned February 9, 1864 from the Supreme Court of Ohio, White was appointed to the seat the next day.
 He won election to the remainder of the term in 1864, and won re-election to five year terms in 1868, 1873 and 1878, ultimately serving on the Supreme Court until his death.